aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 We, as Software Engineers, should help in this regard.
 Because only we understand better where concerns can and should be separated from a technical point-of-view.

 Sometimes we have a perfect plan in mind for breaking big stuff into smaller chunks.
-But this plan should not be only in our heads.
+This plan should not be only in our heads.
 We should communicate it with the team and reflect it in our issue-tracking system, in our branching, and our Merge Requests.

 ---